prashant-lonikar/personal-diary-app/README.md

 # Personal Diary Web App

 ## Description
+I was getting annoyed that DayOne wouldn't let me use the diary feature on multiple devices for free so I made my own diary app.
 This is a simple, browser-based personal diary application built with React.
 It allows users to create, edit, and delete diary entries, including text and images, all within their web browser.

 ## Features
 - Create daily diary entries with text and images